Aegina: 16th century

 After the end of the Duchy of Athens and the principality of Achaia, the only Latin possessions left on the mainland of Greece were the papal city of Monemvasia, the fortress of Vonitsa, the Messenian stations Coron and Modon, Lepanto, Pteleon, Navarino, and the castles of Argos and Nauplia, to which the island of Aegina was subordinate.

 In 1502–03, the new peace treaty left Venice with nothing but Cephalonia, Monemvasia and Nauplia, with their appurtenances in the Morea.
 And against the sack of Megara, it had to endure the temporary capture of the castle of Aegina by Kemal Reis and the abduction of 2000 inhabitants.
 This treaty was renewed in 1513 and 1521.
 All supplies of grain from Nauplia and Monemvasia had to be imported from Turkish possessions, while corsairs rendered dangerous all traffic by sea.

 In 1537, sultan Suleiman declared war upon Venice and his admiral Hayreddin Barbarossa devastated much of the Ionian Islands, and in October invaded the island of Aegina.
-On the fourth day Palaiochora was captured, but the Latin church of St George was spared.
+On the fourth day Paliachora was captured, but the Latin church of St George was spared.
 Hayreddin Barbarossa had the adult male population massacred and took away 6,000 surviving women and children as slaves.
-Then Barbarossa sailed to Naxos, whence he carried off an immense booty, compelling the Duke of Naxos to purchase his further independence by paying a tribute of 5000 ducats.

-With the peace of 1540, Venice ceded Nauplia and Monemvasia.
-For nearly 150 years afterwards, Venice ruled no part of the mainland of Greece except Parga and Butrinto (subordinate politically to the Ionian Islands), but it still retained its insular dominions Cyprus, Crete, Tenos and six Ionian islands.

 First Ottoman period (1540–1687)

+With the peace of 1540, Venice ceded Nauplia (including Aegina) and Monemvasia.
+In 1579, the island was repopulated by Greeks form the mainland and a small number Albanians.
+The Albanians settled in the southwest of the island in the village of Perdika and would eventually assimilate into the Greek population.
 The island was attacked and left desolate by Francesco Morosini during the Cretan War (1654).